oneeve8/kobble-data/content/Information.md

 1. Circumnavigation
+2. Compass
-2. Ships on the Horizon
+3. Ships on the Horizon
-3. Eratosthenes
+4. Eratosthenes
-4. Sunrise and Sunset
+5. Sunrise and Sunset
 5. 24 hour sun in Arctic and Antarctic
 6. Time Zones
 7. Seasons